poboxgarret/ISTE590/README.md

-#This is a test
+#This repsoitory is for NSSA590

-This is a program that rolls dice to emulate a Poker hand.
+There are tow programs.

+1. Poker Dice
+2. Network Scout